 What caregivers can do: Set up the home for late-stage dementia care.
-Learn the necessary home nursing and other skills.
-Use support systems, stay in touch with doctors.
-Be ready to coordinate with the family and take major decisions.
+Learn home nursing and other necessary skills.
+Use support systems.
+Stay in touch with doctors.
+Coordinate with the family for major decisions.

-- Remaining alert on problems related to extended stay in bed
+- Remain alert on problems related to long stay in bed

-- Learning about end-of-life care decisions and consulting with family
+- Learn about end-of-life care decisions and consult with family

-- Video from a caregiver from India sharing her experience
+- Resource: Video from a caregiver from India sharing her experience

 - See also…